-Home > Resources > How to transfer photos from iPhone to your MacBook Air
+Home > Resources > How to transfer iPhone photos to your MacBook Air

 How to transfer photos from iPhone to MacBook Air

-Whether you prefer to transfer photos from iPhone to MacBook Air wirelessly or with a USB cable connection, you can find the solution you need in this guide.
+Whether you prefer to transfer iPhone photos to MacBook Air wirelessly or with a USB cable connection, you can find the solution you need in this guide.

 face

-There are many available wireless and wired methods for you to transfer images from iPhone to MacBook Air M1 / M2.
+There are many available wireless and wired methods for you to transfer images from iPhone to MacBook Air.

 Table of Contents

-How to fix photos transfer failure from iPhone to MacBook Air
+How to transfer photos from iPhone to MacBook Air using USB cable

-How to import photos from iPhone to MacBook Air via wired connection
+How to import photos from iPhone to MacBook Air via Photos app

-1. Connect your iPhone to your MacBook Air using a suitable data cable.
+1. Connect your iPhone to your MacBook Air using a suitable USB cable.

-3. Run Photos app on MacBook Air and locate your iPhone under "Devices" in the left sidebar.
+3. Run Photos app on MacBook Air and locate your connected iPhone under Devices section.

-5. Click on "Import Selected" at the top right to start the photo transfer.
-Or click "Import All New Items" to transfer all photos from your iPhone Photo Library to MacBook Air.
+5. Manually choose the photos you want to transfer in the Import window and then click "Import Selected."
+Or you can use the "Import All New Items" option to copy all photos from your iPhone Photo Library to MacBook Air.

 6. The transferred photos can be viewed in the Imports or Library tabs in the left-hand sidebar.

-Maybe you want to get complete photo library off the iPhone to MacBook Air in one go, then iPhone Data Transfer is your best transfer helper.
+If you want to get complete photo library off the iPhone to MacBook Air's any folder for saving, then iPhone Data Transfer is your best helper.
 Besides completing batch photo transfer with high-speed, it can also keep the original resolution of all your photos.
-With this practical software, you can transfer all photos to MacBook Air from your iPhone with one click, or selectively transfer specific photos taken by iPhone Camera, screenshots, or pictures downloaded from various apps to MacBook.
+With this practical software, you can transfer all photos to MacBook Air from your iPhone, or selectively transfer specific photos from your iPhone's Photo Library, Camera Roll or other apps.

 Download Now!